 The White House press secretary Karoline Leavitt said on Monday that Trump is in constant communication with his Israeli counterpart, and that he prioritizes getting an end to the conflict.

-It is heartbreaking to see the images that have come from both Israel and Gaza during this war and the president wants to see it get an end, she said.
+It is heartbreaking to see the images that have come from both Israel and Gaza during this war and the president wants to see it come to an end, she said.